ef4m/ef4m/README.md

 ## Welcome to ef4m 👋
-Ef4m is a framework created to describe a new way to efform learning on your favourite LMS!
+Ef4m is a framework created to describe a new way to efform modern learning experiences on your favourite LMS!

 This repository will host all ef4m scripts contributed by the community.